In Exercises 13–20, determine whether the results appear to have ... | Channels for Pearson+

 1

-Calculate the z-score using the formula: z = (p̂ - p) / SE, where p̂ is the sample proportion (0.39), p is the population proportion (0.791), and SE is the standard error calculated in the previous step.
-Compare the z-score to a critical value from the standard normal distribution to determine statistical significance.
-Consider practical significance by evaluating the real-world impact of the difference in proportions.
+Step 4: Calculate the test statistic (z-score) using the formula: z = (p̂ - p) / SE, where p̂ is the sample proportion, p is the hypothesized population proportion, and SE is the standard error calculated in the previous step.

+Step 5: Compare the calculated z-score to the critical z-value for a chosen significance level (commonly 0.05 for a two-tailed test).
+If the absolute value of the z-score is greater than the critical z-value, the null hypothesis is rejected, indicating statistical significance.
+Additionally, consider whether the difference between the observed and expected proportions is large enough to be of practical significance.

 Verified video answer for a similar problem: